Barry Gardiner: Links to Chinese Communist Party agent

 In 2017 The Times revealed, from September 2015 to February 2017, Gardiner had received £182,284 in disclosed cash donations from Christine Lee & Co, a firm of solicitors which acts as the chief legal adviser to the Chinese embassy.
 Before this, his constituency party received cash donations from the firm of £22,500 between 2009 and 2015.
 The paper also revealed part of this money was used to fund the employment of Daniel Wilkes, son of the firm's founder Christine Lee, in his parliamentary offices.
 Gardiner said the son was hired via an open recruitment process and was appointed on merit.
-Alistair Graham, former chair of the Committee on Standards in Public Life, called the situation "bizarre" and said "there are clearly questions to be answered".
+Sir Alistair Graham, former chair of the Committee on Standards in Public Life, called the situation "bizarre" and said "there are clearly questions to be answered".
 After The Times 2017 piece, Gardiner received a further £200,000 from Lee.
 Gardiner received a total of £425,000 from Lee.

 In January 2022 Lee was declared by MI5 to be an agent working for the United Front Work Department of the Chinese Communist Party, who was covertly "involved in political interference activities in the UK".
 Lee's son was employed by Gardiner's constituency office until the MI5 classification was announced.
 The Times said Gardiner generally took a pro-Beijing position in his shadow portfolio dealings, but the donations were disclosed and there was no suggestion of impropriety on Gardiner's part.
 Gardiner wrote a letter saying the amounts he received were used to fund researchers and Lee had no influence in the appointment or management of these individuals.

+In popular culture

+Gardiner was portrayed by Kevin McMonagle in the 2024 Amazon Prime Video drama series A Very Royal Scandal.

 Personal life

-Gardiner is married to Caroline Smith and has employed her as an office manager and executive secretary.
-After the 2017 general election, employing family members was banned for new MPs, however the restriction was not retroactive.
+Gardiner is married to Caroline Anne (née) Smith and has employed her as an office manager and executive secretary.
+Following the 2017 general election, employing family members was banned for new MPs, however the restriction was not retroactive.
 They have four children; one of whom, Jacob Gardiner-Smith, is a footballer.